GC-public-projects/FloatingControlBar/README.md

 ```

 ### Receiver
-Obligatory implementation in order to manually stop the screen capture mechanism launched by the Android system
+Obligatory implementation in order to manually stop the screen capture mechanism launched by the Android system from a notification

 In AndroidManifest.xml
 ``` xml